 B. Grade Reports

 Students receive their mid-semester grade reports electronically via their personal ZAGWEB accounts.
 Final grades are obtained by the student over ZAGWEB or through the Registrar’s Office.

 C. Grade Point Averages

-The GPA is calculated by dividing the total quality points earned by the total credits graded.
-The letter grades AU, I, IP, NS, P, RD, S, and W do not count as credits graded and quality points are not awarded.
-There are several GPA's including the semester GPA, cumulative GPA, major GPA, and graduation GPA.
+The GPA is calculated by dividing the total quality points earned by the total graded credits.
+The letter grades AU, I, IP, P, RD, S, and W do not count as credits graded and quality points are not awarded.
+There are several GPA’s including the semester GPA, cumulative GPA, major GPA, and graduation GPA.
 A minimum cumulative and major grade point average of 2.00 is required for an undergraduate degree.
 Transfer credits are not used in calculating the grade point average at Gonzaga University.

 D. Removal of Incompletes

-E. Change of Grade
+F. Change of Grade

 G. Repeating Courses for Improved Grade